bitcoin/bips/bip-0039/bip-0039-wordlists.md

 4. Only nouns, werbs and adverbs, no other word types.
 All words are in basic form.
 5. No personal names or geografical names.
 6. No very similar words with 1 letter of difference.
+7. Words are sorting according English alphabet (Czech sorting has difference in "ch").
-7. No words already used in other language mnemonic sets (english, italian, french, spanish).
+8. No words already used in other language mnemonic sets (english, italian, french, spanish).
 Letters with diacritical marks from these sets are counted as analogous  letters without diacritical marks.